A category of quantum posets

 A von Neumann algebra equipped with a quantum partial order could be called a quantum poset, in which case the von Neumann algebra plays the role of a generalized set.
 Of course, von Neumann algebras are typically understood as quantum generalizations of measure spaces, not sets.
 However, hereditarily atomic von Neumann algebras, i.e., those of the form $ \bigoplus_{i \in I} M_{d_i}(\CC)$, may be viewed as a quantum generalization of discrete topological spaces \cite{PodlesWoronowicz} or equivalently, sets \cite{Kornell2}.
 Thus, in this paper, we investigate hereditarily atomic von Neumann algebras that are equipped with a quantum partial order.

 More precisely, we investigate an equivalent class of objects.
 Inspired by the very simple form of a hereditarily atomic von Neumann algebra, we may define a quantum set $\X$ to be simply a set of finite-dimensional Hilbert spaces, called its atoms \cite{Kornell2}*{Definition 2.1}.
 To each quantum set $\X$, we associate the hereditarily atomic von Neumann algebra $\ell^\infty(\X):= \bigoplus\{L(X) : X\text{ is an atom of }\X\}$; this is the equivalence between the two notions.
 Intuitively, the atoms of $\X$ are not its elements but rather its indecomposable subsets.
 One imagines that a quantum set consisting of a single $d$-dimensional atom in fact consists of $d^2$ elements that are inextricably clumped together.
+For this reason, we use the notation $X\atomof\X$ to express that $X$ is an atom of $\X$.

-In the special case of hereditarily atomic von Neumann algebras, Weaver's quantum relations also have a convenient, explicit characterization.
+In the special case of hereditarily atomic von Neumann algebras, Weaver's quantum relations also have a convenient, explicit characterization \cite[A.2]{Kornell3}.
 A binary relation $R$ from a quantum set $\X$ to a quantum set $\Y$ may be defined to be simply a choice of subspaces $R(X,Y) \subsetof L(X,Y)$, for atoms $X$ of $\X$ and $Y$ of $\Y$ \cite{Kornell2}*{Definition 3.1}.
-Together, quantum sets and the binary relations between them form a dagger-compact category \cite{AbramskyCoecke}*{Definition 12}, i.e., a rigid symmetric monoidal category equipped with an involution that is compatible with its monoidal structure.
-This category is also enriched over the category of modular orthomodular lattices and supremum-preserving monotone functions.
-The resulting dagger-compact category $\cat{qRel}$ forms the basic setting of this paper.
+Together, quantum sets and the binary relations between them form a dagger-compact category \cite{Kornell2}*{Theorem 3.6}.
+A dagger-compact category is a rigid symmetric monoidal category equipped with an involution that is compatible with its monoidal structure \cite{AbramskyCoecke}*{Definition 12}.
+This dagger-compact category, which we denote by $\cat{qRel}$, forms the basic setting of this paper.

+The structure of the category $\qRel$ may be conveniently defined by intuiting each quantum relation as a matrix of operator subspaces.
+Indeed, if $\X$ and $\Y$ have finitely many atoms, $X_1, \ldots, X_n$ and $Y_1, \ldots, Y_m$, respectively, then a binary relation $R$ from $\X$ to $\Y$ can be pictured as a matrix whose columns correspond to the atoms of $\X$ and whose rows correspond to the atoms of $\Y$:

+If $\X$ and $\Y$ have infinitely many atoms, then a binary relation $R$ from $\X$ to $\Y$ can be intuited similarly as an infinite matrix.